-DFF places emphasis on the requirement that the application includes a clear account of the ways in which the project addresses the call's theme of green research, including an account of how the project supports the career development of the growth layer in Danish research environments.
+DFF places emphasis on the requirement that the application includes a clear account of the ways in which the project addresses the call's theme of strengthened clinical and independent research, including an account of how the research area is of limited commercial interest or has limited opportunities for external funding, e.g., from research foundations.
 Additionally, DFF attaches importance to the project description containing a description of the content of any sub-projects, including PhD and postdoctoral projects.
 The applicant can apply for funding for PhD and postdoctoral scholarships if they have a clear independent function within, and form an integral part of, the research project.

-Postdoctoral candidates must have obtained their PhD or achieved equivalent qualifications, e.g. a positive assistant professorship evaluation ("adjunktbedømmelse"), within the last four years at the time of the application deadline (which for technical calculation purposes is fixed at 1 July 2022) (see section 5.3.3 for calculation of the PhD age in relation to maternity leave, etc.).
+Postdoctoral candidates must have obtained their PhD or achieved equivalent qualifications, e.g. a positive assistant professorship evaluation ("adjunktbedømmelse"), within the last four years at the time of the application deadline (which for technical calculation purposes is fixed at July 2022) (see section-5.3.3 for calculation of the PhD age in relation to maternity leave, etc.).